slarmoo/.github/profile/html/media/media.md

 ### Video

 To include a video in your content you use the `video` element and specify the `src` attribute with the URL to the source video.
-Like the audio element you can include the `controls` or `autoplay` attributes
+Like the audio element you can include the `controls` or `autoplay` attributes.

 ⚠ Note that you may need to include the `crossorigin="anonymous"` attribute if you are requesting files from a different domain than the one serving your content.